-The Start screen lists an alphabetical list of all your apps, followed by a list of your desktop programs, organized alphabetically by category.
+The Start screen displays an alphabetical list of all your apps, followed by a list of your desktop programs, organized alphabetically by category.
 Still don’t spot the app you’re after?
-Move to step 2.
+Move to Step 2.

 Pinch the All Apps screen between two fingers.

-This trick works best for Start screens with a huge variety of apps.
-If you still can’t find your wayward app, move to step 3.
+This trick works best for Start screens with a huge number of apps.
+If you still can’t find your wayward app, move to Step 3.

 Search for the app.

-Swipe your finger in from the right edge to fetch the Charms bar.
-When the Charms bar appears, tap the Search icon.
-A box appears for you to type in the missing app’s name.
-As you type, Windows lists matching apps, narrowing the list with each letter you type.
+Tap inside the Search box in the screen’s upper-right corner.
+Then begin typing the missing app’s name.
+As you type, Windows lists matching apps, narrowing down the list with each letter you type.

 Spot your app?
 Tap its icon to launch it.

-The Start screen never shows all of your installed apps.
+The Start screen doesn’t show all of your installed apps.
 Unless you personally reorganize it, the Start screen shows only the apps Microsoft chose to be listed.

 Want an unlisted app to appear on the Start screen?
-Put it there yourself: When looking at the app’s tile from the All Apps layout, select the app by sliding its icon up or down a bit.
-(A checkmark appears to let you know it’s selected, and the bottom menu appears.)
-Then, tap the Pin to Start icon from the bottom menu.
+Put it there yourself: When looking at the app’s tile from the All Apps layout, tap and hold the app.
+(A check mark appears to let you know it’s selected, and the bottom menu appears.)
+Then tap the Pin to Start icon from the bottom menu.